top of page

 Ms. Reed is a Texas- and New York-certified teacher, with over 35 years of experience in the field of education.
 She graduated summa cum laude from both high school and college.
 Her love of international schools began when she student taught in Florence, Italy.

-Ms. Reed has taught math at Lone Star College and Math Methods at SHSU.
+At the college level, Ms. Reed has taught math at Lone Star College and Math Methods at SHSU.
 She has served as College and Career Counselor at both private and public International Baccalaureate schools.

 Ms. Reed is a member of both the Texas Association for College Admission Counseling (TACAC) and the National Association for College Admission Counseling (NACAC), and she serves as co-treasurer for Montgomery County Retired School Personnel.
 She has extensive experience in working with gifted students and is a former member of the Texas Association for the Gifted and Talented.

 Ms. Reed loves to read, travel, and attend Bible Study Fellowship classes.
 She has two grown daughters and has been involved with the founding of ANCS since its early days.
-Ms. Reed will be on campus periodically throughout the school year to meet with students and parents.

 sayparents